Individual Innovation Potential

 Innovation Readiness Index

-All survey participants are inserted into our Innovation Readiness Grid.
+Our Innovation Readiness Grid displays each single survey participant.
 This Matrix shows all participants with their Individual and Work Environmental Readiness indices.
 Larger bubbles depict participants of the actual organisation, whereas smaller bubbles represent other survey participants.
 With this, it is easy to compare readiness in your organisation with previously collected data.

 For an organisation that intends to embrace innovation and change, the objective should be to have as many members as possible in the green area of the Innovation Readiness Grid (see below, box HH), where both, individual and environmental readiness are above 5.
 People in the green area are those who have responded to the majority of the questions in a positive way.
 Please be reminded, that a rating of 5 should be seen as the absolute minimum we should aim for.
 For example, answering the statement “I am ready for organisational change” with 5 only means, that the participant “somewhat agrees” to this statement.